Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-A well-balanced set of clues.
-The informed clues are specific enough to hint at the correct answer without giving it away, while the misinformed and fake clues are effective at misleading the player.
+The clues are well-crafted and effectively target the target game while creating misdirection and avoiding direct answer exposure.

 ---